Alabama Court Records

 Are Incarceration Records Public in Alabama?

-Under the Alabama Public Records Law incarceration records are public information in Alabama.
+Under the Alabama Public Records Law, incarceration records are public information in Alabama.
 Incarceration records encompass arrests and custody, pretrial confinements, and prison/ jail sentences.
 Citizens of the state have a right to access these records either in person or online.
 However, there are certain records that are exempt from public access—medical records, DNA samples, and victim information.
-Prison records under a seal will not be visible to the public, except to a few eligible people.
+Prison records under a seal may not be visible to the public except to a few eligible people.
 Incarceration records of juveniles are also inaccessible to the public.

 How to Look Up Jail Records in Alabama?